 - 10 Your Train Tickets

-- 11 Final Thoughts on Packing for the Trans-Siberian in Winter
+- 12 Final Thoughts on Packing for the Trans-Siberian Railway in Winter

 Bring Soft Luggage on the Trans-Siberian

 This is not the time to over-pack (that is one of the reasons I created this list).
-There really isn’t a lot of space for luggage storage so the ideal luggage is a soft-sides bag of no more than 60 litres.
+There really isn’t a lot of space for luggage storage so the ideal luggage is a soft-sided bag of no more than 60 litres.
+Packing light is a skill you will be extremely grateful for on this trip.
+If you need some advice, check out these tips for packing light.

 We opted to use backpacks for four reasons: